WenhaoYuan337/EMcopilot/README.md

-# EMcopilot: Your label-free copilot for automated electron microscopy image analysis
+# EMcopilot: Generative learning of morphological and contrast heterogeneities for self-supervised electron micrograph segmentation

 ## Usage